 The Norfolk jacket was paired with knickers buckled below the knee, heavy wool knee socks, and a tweed cap.
 It could also be worn with long trousers made of Harris or Donegal tweed.
 In summer, fashionable men paired the Norfolk jacket (or a standard suit jacket) with white linen or flannel trousers and straw skimmer/boater hat.
 The combination created the first “sports jacket” attire.

 Other country suits were the Sunningdale and Suffolk.
-The later had two box pleats down the front with patch pockets but only one center box pleat in the back.
+The latter had two box pleats down the front with patch pockets, but only one center box pleat in the back.
 Some had side vents and others did not.
 The Sunningdale had a series of pleats running vertically from the top of the back down about 2.5 inches.
 The pleating was repeated at the waist.
 These pleats made the jacket roomy for swinging a golf club.
-American’s wore them for their comfort factor even if they never set foot on a golf course.
+Americans wore them for their comfort factor, even if they never set foot on a golf course.

 Casual Knickers and Pants